MUNICIPAL EMPLOYEES RETIREMENT ACT OF 1984 (EXCERPT)

-(8) A vacancy occurring on the retirement board at least 120 days before the expiration of a term of office shall be filled by the retirement board.
-Board appointments under this subsection shall be for the period ending on the December 31 next following the date of the vacancy.
-For the officer board members and employee board members, a replacement for any further portion of the unexpired term shall be filled pursuant to section 45.
-For the 2 appointed board members and the retiree board member, a replacement for any further portion of the unexpired term shall be filled pursuant to subsection (4).
+(8) The retirement system board shall fill a vacancy occurring on the retirement board at least 120 days before the expiration of a term of office.
+Board appointments under this subsection are for the period ending on the December 31 next following the date of the vacancy.
+For the officer board members and employee board members, a replacement for any further portion of the unexpired term must be filled under section 45.
+For the 2 appointed board members and the retiree board member, a replacement for any further portion of the unexpired term must be filled under subsection (4).

 (9) The retirement board shall select from its members a chairperson and a chairperson pro-tem.

 (10) The retirement board shall employ a chief executive officer.
 The chief executive officer shall do all of the following: